Toggle menu

 • joint custody or overnight access to a child or children

-Where one of the above applies, evidence will be requested, and an affordability check may need to be completed to make sure the applicant can afford the additional bedroom.
+Where one of the above applies, supporting information will be required and an affordability check may need to be completed to make sure the applicant can afford the additional bedroom (under occupation payment).

 Share this page